IevgeniiaAbdulina/React-Redux-Udemy-Courses/README.md

-# Translate project
+# Translate project - Replacing Redux with Context

--Show input field lable and button text in English or Dutch depends on chosen language.
+-Show input field label and button text in English or Dutch depends on chosen language.

 _Using:_\
 [semantic-ui cdnjs](https://cdnjs.com/libraries/semantic-ui)